-Solomon Islands is the HOTTEST holiday destination for 2016.
+Solomon Islands is this years’ HOTTEST holiday destination.
 Trust us.
 Don’t say you weren’t told!

 Blessed with coral-filled lagoons and dreamy tropical seascapes neighboring Fiji and Vanuatu can only dream of, the Solomons are paradise for water babies.
 Accommodation is low key and personal.
 Think freestanding bungalows built by villagers within the village on the shores of white sand beaches.
 Saeragi village claims to have the best beach in the Solomons.
 I’m not disputing that, though I’ve only seen a handful.
 There are actually a gazillion contenders for the title.